For Ordering Online click here

 These historical painting varnishes /mediums are made in small batches.
 As aging is often important to strength and painting performance, the copal and amber varnishes are allowed to 'sleep' several months before sale.
 These varnishes/mediums are very strong in effects and, when utilized as additions to oil-colors, a bottle of any will last through approximately 20 or more 24"x30" paintings.
 Our painting varnishes and mediums are contained in either 90 mil. tube-form, or attractive 60 mil. glass bottles that fit perfectly into artist's sketch boxes.

 Note: true hard copal and amber varnishes are rare in the world today.
 The ratio of resin-to-oil quantities (and the type of oil) as well as the length and degree of actual cooking of the varnishes, allow for noticeable differences in their ultimate characteristics when used with oil paint.
 Our varnishes are unique to our manufacture and perform like none other.
 Many recipes for amber and copal varnishes found in manuscripts and other textual sources are actually unfit for applications to oil painting.
 Varnishes that are too dark, too high in oil-content, or varnishes that dry too quickly are rather best suited for wood applications instead.
 With these considerations in mind I have, through much trial-and-error, selected only those varnishes that are suitable to oil painting.
 [Notice: Some of the following varnishes contain slight amounts of turpentine spirit.
-Before purchasing please inquire if you are allergic to solvents.
-Be aware that care should be taken that none of the painting varnishes and mediums become ingested.]
+Be aware that though considered harmless to health in actual painting practices, care should be taken that none of the painting varnishes and mediums become ingested.]

 James C. Groves